-C8B SAT with or without Essay component accepted
+SAT with Essay component recommended SAT with or without Essay component accepted

-C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply: C8C SAT essay ACT essay C8C For admission C8C For placement C8C For advising C8C In place of an application essay C8C As a validity check on the application essay C8C No college policy as of now C8C Not using essay component Х Х
+C8C Please indicate how your institution will use the SAT or ACT essay component; check all that apply.

+SAT essay ACT essay

+For admission

+For placement

+For advising

+In place of an application essay

+As a validity check on the application process

+No college policy as of now

+Not using essay component Х Х

 C8D In addition, does your institution use applicants' test scores for academic advising?
-C8D

-C8D Yes No

-Х

-C8E Latest date by which SAT or AC C8E Latest date by which SAT Subject fall-term admission
+C8E Latest date by which SAT or ACT scores must be received for fall-term admission Latest date by which SAT Subject Test scores must be received for fall-term admission

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, C8F
+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):